MicroEJ/docs/DeviceDeveloperGuide/netIntroduction.rst

 Principle
 =========

-MicroEJ provides some foundation libraries to initiate raw TCP/IP protocol-oriented communications and secure this communication by using Secure Socket Layer (SSL) or Transport Layer Security (TLS) cryptographic protocols.
+MicroEJ provides some Foundation Libraries to initiate raw TCP/IP protocol-oriented communications and secure this communication by using Secure Socket Layer (SSL) or Transport Layer Security (TLS) cryptographic protocols.